Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB86', 'Choosing the Web Browser in Rapise from SpiraTest / SpiraTeam')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB86.aspx">KB86</a> Choosing the Web Browser in Rapise from SpiraTest / SpiraTeam

 When writing a web test in Rapise you will often want to run the same test script in all three web browsers (IE, Firefox and Chrome).
 You will want to be able to choose the Test Script from within Rapise when debugging the test and then from a Test Set in SpiraTest when you move the test into production.
 This article explains the process.
+This article is obsolete.
+For modern way of running Rapise tests in multiple browsers please refer to Rapise 8.0: how to run test cases on different browsers.

 ### <a onclick="return RegisterKbClick('KB85', 'Sending Special Keys to the Current Application')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB85.aspx">KB85</a> Sending Special Keys to the Current Application